-In 2016, the SEC also adopted final rules amending Rule 504 ("Rule 504") of Regulation D in order to (1) increase the aggregate amount of securities that may be offered and sold in any twelve-month period from \$1 million to \$5 million and (2) disqualify certain bad actors from participating in Rule 504 offerings.
-The final rules repealed Rule 505 of Regulation D, which had provided a safe harbor from registration for securities offered and sold in any twelve-month period from \$1 million to \$5 million.
+In 2021, Rule 504 ("Rule 504") of Regulation D was amended to increase the aggregate amount of securities that may be offered and sold in any twelve-month period from \$5 million to \$10 million.

 A Rule 504 offering may be structured as a private placement or as a state-registered offering.
-If the offering is structured as a private placement, then the issuer cannot use general solicitation or general advertising and must obtain investment representations, impose transfer restrictions, use restrictive legends on the securities, etc. However, if the offering is structured as a state-registered offering, the issuer must comply with state registration requirements ("qualification") in each state where securities are sold, including preparing and delivering a required "substantive disclosure document before sale" to purchasers in all states (whether or not each state requires registration and delivery of a disclosure document), or sell only to "accredited investors" in accordance with available state law exemptions that permit general solicitation and general advertising.
+If the offering is structured as a private placement, then the issuer cannot use general solicitation or general advertising and must obtain investment representations, impose transfer restrictions, use restrictive legends on the securities, etc. However, if the offering is structured as a state-registered offering, the issuer must comply with state registration requirements ("qualification") in each state where securities are sold, including preparing and delivering a required "substantive disclosure document before sale" to purchasers in all states (whether or not each state requires registration and delivery of a disclosure document), or sell only to "accredited investors" in